betaflight/betaflight/docs/development/CodingStyle.md

 #Other details
 No trailing whitespace at the end of lines or at blank lines.

-Stay within 80 columns, unless exceeding 80 columns significantly increases readability and does not hide information.
+Stay within 120 columns, unless exceeding 120 columns significantly increases readability and does not hide information.
+(Less is acceptable.
+More than 140 makes it difficult to read on Github so that should be a hard limit.)

 Take maximum possible advantage of compile time checking, so generally warnings should be as strict as possible.

 Don't call or reference "upwards".
 That is don't call or use anything in a software layer that is above the current layer.
 The software layers are not that obvious in Cleanflight, but we can certainly say that device drivers are the bottom layer and so should not call or use anything outside the device drivers.

-Target specific code (e.g.  #ifdef CC3D ) should be absolutely minimised.
+Target specific code (e.g. #ifdef CC3D) should be absolutely minimised.

-"typedef void handlerFunc(void);" is easier to read than "typedef void (*handlerFuncPtr)(void);".
+typedef void handlerFunc(void); is easier to read than typedef void (*handlerFuncPtr)(void);.

 Code should be spherical.
 That is its surface area (public interfaces) relative to its functionality should be minimised.